 Down in the parking garage, the technical chief walks us around the car, pointing at this, that and the other, with a litany of sternly Teutonic reminders translated roughly as, “Failure to do any one of these 27 things with absolute precision means certain death.
 Please initial here.”

 “Garmisch, ja?” he asks as he tinkers with the navigation.
 “Garmisch, ja,” Brody ventures, haltingly but successfully.
-As the keys tumble into my hand, time grinds to a Pinto’s pace and we become Ferris Büller and Cameron in the very moment that they yield themselves to dad’s beloved ‘61 Ferrari GT 250, our ears catching something about the Regler (governor) at zweihundertsechzig (260) as 560 horses prepare for duty and we head up the ramp toward daylight and the Bavarian Alps.
+As the keys tumble into my hand, time grinds to a Pinto’s pace and we become Ferris Büller and his friend Cameron in the very moment when they yield themselves to dad’s beloved ‘61 Ferrari GT 250, our ears catching something about the Regler (governor) at zweihundertsechzig (260) as 560 horses prepare for duty and we head up the ramp toward daylight and the Bavarian Alps.

 I hate to overdo it with the movie allusions — especially two John Hughes classics in a single post — but these best describe all you need to know about the drive: